Skip to content

 Chelsea during the war

 Like most other New Zealand businesses during this time, Chelsea only employed men.
 During World War II, most young men were sent to fight, so for the first time, businesses had to employ women to keep things running.
-Chelsea was no different – women worked in the office and the golden syrup packinghouse.
-A special defence block was also set up at the Chelsea Refinery to help with the war effort.
+Chelsea was no different – women worked in the office and the golden syrup packing house.
+A special defence block was also set up at the Chelsea Factory to help with the war effort.

 Chelsea weathers The Great Depression